Chrome vs Opera

 What are the disadvantages of Chrome?

-Chrome's disadvantages include high RAM usage, which can slow down performance, especially with multiple tabs open.
-Frequent updates can be disruptive to workflows.
-There are also privacy concerns regarding Google's data collection practices.
-Finally, some websites may perform better on other browsers due to compatibility issues.
+Chrome's disadvantages include high RAM usage, which can slow down systems even with few tabs open, and users rate its overall reliability and performance negatively.
+There are also significant privacy concerns related to Google's data collection practices.
+Additionally, the frequent updates can be disruptive, and some websites may perform better on alternative browsers.

 Alternatives to Chrome and Opera